Skip to main content

 • Make sure you have a spare tire.

 • Bring a car charger for your cell phones.
-Long trips can drain your battery, and you want to make sure you always have access to a phone if there is an emergency.
+Long trips can drain your battery, so it’s essential to ensure you always have access to a phone in case of an emergency.

 • Have jumper cables in case you need to jump-start your car.

-• Pack a cooler and stock up snacks (including some non-perishable items) and water.
+• Pack a cooler and stock up on snacks (including some non-perishable items) and water.

 Buckle Up & Rest Up